Social Anxiety

 Again, this is very much in line with number one.

-But there is a clear before and after, should you choose option one, dancing.
-Because you step up as someone and then you sit back down as someone else.
+But there is a clear before-and-after if you choose option one, dancing.
+You step up as someone, and then you sit back down as someone else.

-It will energize you and make you question “What else can I do?
-If I was able to stand up and dance and sit back down as a different version of myself, how many other versions are there of me that I can tap into?”
+It will energize you and make you question, “What else can I do?
+If I was able to stand up and dance and sit back down as a different version of myself, how many other versions of myself can I tap into?”

-Now the girl in the video did something no one else was capable of.
+Now, the girl in the video did something no one else could.

-So those are the three reasons why I do recommend that if you are presented with such an opportunity you take it.
+Those are the three reasons why I recommend that if you are presented with such an opportunity, you take it.

 There’s no substitute for effort, but you can speed up the process if you understand and take these 5 ways seriously.
 This is your starter pack; what you do with it is up to you.